FlorianCcj/notes/000-docs/source/mentalism/fabien_olicard-youtube.rst

 - a velute
 - a chouette velute
 - a cul de chouette (with or without sirotage)
+- etc

 Win: double the point you bid

 Neant
 =====

-ni chouette, ni cul de chouette, ni suite, ni velutte
+ni chouette, ni cul de chouette, ni suite, ni velutte, ni ...

 gain: grelotine (si n en a pas encore)